 - This handheld ham radio features a digital monitor which allows monitoring of DMR traffic

 - Battery life is not so good

 5 – Luiton Walkie Talkies 2 Way Radio BaoFeng Radio Series UV-5RH

-- Not an FCC-approved product
+- Not an FCC-approved model

 - Burns through the battery and dies quickly.